dominicgaliano/ec2practice/README.md

   - I first tried using a subdomain of my [personal website](https://dgaliano.com), but the SSL certificates I had set up for the main site also applied to the subdomain which would make the next part of the project irrelevant.
   - I ended up registering a cheap domain [058968801.xyz](058968801.xyz) for testing.
 I will use this domain for other infrastructure related projects in the future.
-  - Currently waiting for DNS records to propagate.

 - Setup HTTPS using certbot and Let's Encrypt
   - Used [this guide](https://roadmap.sh/guides/setup-and-auto-renew-ssl-certificates)